trevorbox/openshift-mtls-ingress-controller/README.md

-# openshift-mtls-ingress-controller
+# openshift-mtls-ingress-controller in AWS

-This is an example of how to create an Openshift Ingress Controller with mTLS enabled.
+This is an example of how to create an Openshift Ingress Controller with mTLS enabled in AWS.

 - <https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-ingress-controller-configuration-parameters_configuring-ingress>
 - <https://rcarrata.com/openshift/mtls-ingress-controller/>